ChrisQlasty/webcam-cloud/README.md

 # Architecture
-Scheme presents simplified architecture of the project along with some triggers and data flow.
+Scheme prepared with Lucidchart presents simplified architecture of the project along with some triggers and data flow.
 ![AWS](assets/AWS_lucidchart_scheme.png)

 # Usage